Published June 17, 2023

 To keep this strategy tax efficient, savers need to be aware of the Pro-Rata Rule.
 This rule taxes these conversions based on pre-tax savings in your traditional IRA, SIMPLE IRA, or SEP IRA accounts.
 To illustrate how this works, let’s look at a simple example.

-• In May, Dr. Jones deposits $5,000 (after-tax) in their traditional IRA that previously had no balance.
+In May, Dr. Jones deposits $5,000 (after-tax) in their traditional IRA that previously had no balance.
+Dr. Jones has no other Traditional IRAs.

 In this example, the Pro-Rata Rule wasn’t triggered because there was no remaining balance of pre-tax money in Dr. Jones’ traditional IRA account.
 Here’s how it would look if there was a balance that included pre-tax money:

-• On December 31st, Dr. Jones still has $10,000 in their traditional IRA and part of the October conversion will be taxed as income.
+On December 31st, Dr. Jones still has $10,000 in their traditional IRA.
+Part of the October conversion will be taxed as income.

 Essentially, you do not get to choose which pre or after-tax dollars get converted to your Roth IRA.
 So, the Pro-Rata Rule taxes these Backdoor Roth conversions based on the percentage of pre-tax money you had in all traditional IRA, SIMPLE IRA, or SEP IRA accounts.